skulumani/asteroid_dumbbell/README.md

 * [OpenCV SO](https://stackoverflow.com/questions/18561910/opencv-python-cant-use-surf-sift)

 ## MEX Guide

+Originally this code was written using Matlab.
+Now it's even better an all in Python.
+The asteroid polyhedron gravity model is not compiled so it's a little slower as compared to the Matlab MEX.
+It's something that I still need to look at.

 Look in [Mex Guide](./docs/mex_guide.md) to learn how to compile a mex function.
 You need to create a mex version of `polyhedron_potential.m`.